noahbaculi/desk-control-panel/README.md

 - Pyle PAD43MXUBT Audio Mixer (500mA @ 5V)
 - Arduino LED sign (200mA @ 5V)

-To be triggered by an ESP32, this should be accomplished with a P-Channel MOSFET.
+To be triggered by an ESP32, this should be accomplished with a _logic level_ P-Channel MOSFET.
+The MOSFET should be logic level in order to be driven by a 3.3V ESP32 directly.
 The IRLML6402 is widely available and cheaper but without features like short-circuit and thermal protection of a dedicated USB Switch IC.

 > Using an N-Channel MOSFET is not ideal because the USB spec assumes GND is always connected and stable.

 Using the P-Channel MOSFET should include

 - A 1kΩ inline series gate resistor to reduce inrush current and EMI when switching the gate.
+[Source](https://www.build-electronic-circuits.com/mosfet-gate-resistor/)
 - A 10kΩ pull-up resistor to ensure the MOSFET stays off during MCU boot/reset, while the GPIO is floating.

 ### Important Points